Kugelblitz25/sign2speech/README.md

 The project includes a script to evaluate the performance of the Sign2Speech pipeline:

-- Create set of test videos with specified number of words per minute
+- Create set of test videos with specified number of words per videos
 ```bash
 python utils/create_test_videos.py --num_videos 10 --wpv 10 --output_dir test_videos
 ```